alnorth/stackdoc/README.md

 And, of course, you'll need a clone of the StackDoc repository.

+### Running the database update script ###

+In the update-database directory you'll find a script called `update-database.sh`.
+This is the actual script that gets run on the server.
+As you can see, all it does is create a virtual environment, install the required libraries and run the python script `update-database.py`.
+It also cleans up the virtual environment once it's done.
+You could run this script every time you want to update the database but you'll probably get irritated with how long it takes to install the libraries.

+You can set up an equivalent environment with this code:

+    cd update-database
+    virtualenv venv
+    venv/bin/pip install -r requirements.txt
+    venv/bin/python update-database.py ~/path/to/posts.xml

+That last line will start parsing the `posts.xml` file.
+Feel free to stop it with Ctrl + C at any point.

 ## License ##

 Unless otherwise stated in comments, files included in this project are provided under the Modified BSD License as described in LICENSE.txt.